 There are many guides that tell you what to do when you’re in Munich for a few days.
-But, what if you’re moving there to study abroad, start an internship or make moves in your career?
+But, what if you’re here to stay?
+Or moving here to study abroad, start an internship or make moves in your career?
 As soon as you know Munich is your destination, your next step is to find accommodation for your stay in this bustling city.
-With this guide, HousingAnywhere will help you find your new home in ‘the Milan of Germany’, Munich.
+With this guide, HousingAnywhere will help you find your new home to live in Munich.

 Munich is a beautiful city with numerous districts that all have their own distinct character and charm.
 As most Germans will tell you, Munich is one of the more expensive cities in Germany.
 So, regardless of where you'll go, pricing is going to be above the national average.
 Thankfully, most internships and jobs have salaries to match!
-Besides budget, internationals like you have different requirements at different stages of your adventures abroad.
+Besides your budget, the best neighbourhood to live in Munich for internationals like you is going to have different requirements at different stages of your adventures abroad.
 So let’s zoom in on the best neighbourhoods for international students, young professional expats and veteran expats moving to Munich with their families.
+After that, we'll zoom in on the recommended neighbourhoods themselves!

 As a student, the requirements for the best neighbourhood mean finding a fine balance between affordability (as far as that’s possible in Munich), a short distance from or a fast connection to your academic institution and, last but not least, the city’s bars, clubs, restaurants, parks and other fun places that will be the reason you decide that your deadlines are future-you’s problem.